Noble gas compound: Clathrates

 Prior to 1962, the only isolated compounds of noble gases were clathrates (including clathrate hydrates); other compounds such as coordination compounds were observed only by spectroscopic means.
 Clathrates (also known as cage compounds) are compounds of noble gases in which they are trapped within cavities of crystal lattices of certain organic and inorganic substances.
-The essential condition for their formation is that the guest (noble gas) atoms should be of appropriate size to fit in the cavities of the host crystal lattice; for instance, Ar, Kr, and Xe can form clathrates with crystalline β-quinol, but He and Ne cannot fit because they are too small.
-As well, Kr and Xe can appear as guests in crystals of melanophlogite.
+Ar, Kr, Xe and Ne can form clathrates with crystalline hydroquinone.
+Kr and Xe can appear as guests in crystals of melanophlogite.

 Helium-nitrogen (He(N2)11) crystals have been grown at room temperature at pressures ca. 10 GPa in a diamond anvil cell.
 Solid argon-hydrogen clathrate (Ar(H2)2) has the same crystal structure as the MgZn2 Laves phase.
 It forms at pressures between 4.3 and 220 GPa, though Raman measurements suggest that the H2 molecules in Ar(H2)2 dissociate above 175 GPa.
 A similar Kr(H2)4 solid forms at pressures above 5 GPa.
 It has a face-centered cubic structure where krypton octahedra are surrounded by randomly oriented hydrogen molecules.
 Meanwhile, in solid Xe(H2)8 xenon atoms form dimers inside solid hydrogen.

 Coordination compounds

+Coordination compounds such as Ar*BF3 have been postulated to exist at low temperatures, but have never been confirmed.

+Xenon is known to function as a metal ligand.
+In addition to the charged [AuXe4]2+, xenon, krypton, and argon all reversibly bind to gaseous M(CO)5, where M=Cr, Mo, or W. P-block metals also bind noble gases: XeBeO has been observed spectroscopically and both XeBeS and FXeBO are predicted stable.